AnyiBio/app-podcasts/README.md

 │   │   ├── about.tsx        # About page
 │   │   └── ...              # Other application pages
-│   ├── service/             # Application services, like fetching data from localStorage │   │   ├── podcastService.ts# Service for managing podcast data
+│   ├── service/             # Application services, like fetching data from localStorage │   │   ├── parseXml.ts      # Service for managing podcast data
 │   │   └── ...              # Other related services
 ├── src/                     # Source code of the application, structured according to hexagonal architecture │   ├── domain/              # Domain logic